 Now that you're connected to ProQuest you will need to follow a few steps in order to choose which of their databases you wish to search.
 Just follow these steps:

-1. In the top, left corner of the screen click on the link labeled 'Change databases':
+1. Above teh search box, click on the link labeled 'Change databases':